Causes, incidence, and risk factors of blepharitis

 An examination of the eyelids during an eye examination is usually enough to diagnose blepharitis.

-Treatment of blepharitis in Waterloo, ON
+Treatment of blepharitis

 Careful daily cleansing of the edges of the eyelids helps remove the skin oils that cause the bacteria to overgrow.
 Your optometrist may recommend Lid Care Towelettes or Theralid foam, although sometimes a warm washcloth is enough.
 Antibiotic ointments may also be helpful.
 For posterior blepharitis, hot compresses and lid massage to get solid oil flowing as liquid oil from the glands in the lids.